bgreene12/pc-csc-120/labs/01-RMarkdown.md

 “Commit.”

 Congratulations\!
-You’ve made your first commit — that is, you’ve confirmed some changes on your local branch that you want to keep in the main repository.
+You’ve made your first commit — that is, you’ve confirmed some changes on your local copy of the repository that you want to keep in the main repository.
 If you view the main repository online, however, they won’t appear there yet.
 To move the changes from your computer to the online repository, you’ll need to “push” them.
 You can do this within RStudio, but I find it easiest to do from GitHub Desktop — if you go there, you will notice that the “Fetch origin” button now says “Push origin.”
 If you click it (do so\!), your changes will be incorporated into the online repository, so that it is now in sync with your local copy.
 Pushing is, as you might expect, the opposite of pulling: pushing moves your local changes to the main online repository; pulling moves someone else’s changes from the main repository to your own local copy.

 ## Create an R Markdown document